-I was riding my motorbike on the weekend and one of the aspects of riding that I like, is the total concentration required to stay out of trouble.
+I was riding my motorbike recently and one of the aspects of riding that I like, is the total concentration required to stay out of trouble.
 The biker needs to not only be very aware of the bike and its surroundings, but also be vigilant for potential mistakes by other road users.

 At times like this I want to repeat my dad’s philosophy of driving, which he shared with me as often as he could.
 “Nothing else matters.
 When you are driving, do not be distracted by other people in the car, day dreaming or anything else.
 Stay alert and focused on what you are doing!”

 “Your results are the product of either personal focus or personal distractions.
 The choice is yours.”
 John Di Lemme

 - If you are distracted from your primary task, then you are not going to perform at your best.

 - If you focus on something else, then you might miss something critical related to your primary task.

 - If distracted you may not actually do your job, the way it is supposed to be done.

 - Distractions will undermine your credibility.

 - Lack of focus will leave you unhappy with your own performance.